 Matched CL posts are to be provided on an institutional basis, rather than by individual specialties.
 This means that there should be an overall balance of matched posts across the institution, thereby relieving the pressure on those specialties with restricted numbers.
 It is the number of posts that is expected to be matched, e.g. if an institution receives 10 CL posts then it is expected that 10 locally-funded CL posts will also be created.

-Partnerships do not need to match exactly specialty for specialty with the CL posts, unless they wish to do so.
 If the partnership chooses a specialty that has not previously had an Integrated Academic Training CL programme, then the responsibility for ensuring the quality of training provision lies with the partnership.

 Matched CL posts fall into two categories: